Complaints about South Australian Government

 Privacy Committee Complaint Management

-For privacy complaints that may be a breach of the IPPI and do not fit into the examples above email your written complaint to the Executive Officer of the Privacy Committee.
+For privacy complaints that aren't covered by another area, you may email a written complaint to the Executive Officer of the Privacy Committee.

 Your written complaint should include: